matthewpeterka/hotfix-management-tool/README.md

 # SETUP

 To get the application setup on a VM follow the steps below:
-1. Navigate to \\usaust-file6\HawkTransfer\MPeterka and download hotfix.zip, VSCode, ChromeSetup.exe, and node-v18.16.1-x64.
+1. Navigate to \\usaust-file6\HawkTransfer\MPeterka and download hotfix.zip, ChromeSetup.exe, and node-v18.16.1-x64.
 These will be used to get the app running and on the localhost browser.
 2. Once all of the files are downloaded, open the hotfix.zip and move the folder inside to the desktop.
-3. Open the folder on the desktop in VSCode and start a new terminal.
+3. Start a new terminal in the directory of the file just moved to the desktop.
-4. In the VSCode terminal type in 'node index.js' making sure that the path of the terminal is in the main part of the folder where index.js is located.
+4. In the terminal type in 'node index.js' making sure that the path of the terminal is in the main part of the folder where index.js is located.
 5. Open Chrome and navigate to localhost:3000, this is where the login page will be.

 If for any reason the app crashes, to reset the app repeat steps 4 and 5.